10 Transposing Instruments

 • This is often confusing to students, but if you remember that the clarinet is most commonly in B-flat (and not in B), this should help.

-• In German, H refers to B. For example, Bach’s Mass in B Minor in German is Messe in H-Moll (Moll is the German word for minor).
+• You may see “H” when it refers to the key of a piece.
+For example, Bach’s Mass in B Minor in German is Messe in H-Moll (Moll is the German word for minor).

 • With the exception of B-flat, all other flatted notes in German add -s or -es.